Women’s Health Specialists Of Central Florida

 When it comes to family planning, women have many birth control options that allow them to make decisions about their future pregnancy plans.
-Silpa Senchani, MD, FACOG, and her team at Women’s Health Specialists of Central Florida, with offices in St. Cloud, Kissimmee, and Orlando, Florida, specialize in women’s gynecological health and offer many birth control options to fit your needs.
+Silpa Senchani, MD, FACOG, and her team at Women’s Health Specialists of Central Florida, with offices in St. Cloud, Lake Nona, and Orlando, Florida, specialize in women’s gynecological health and offer many birth control options to fit your needs.
 To learn more about the contraceptive methods available, call one of the offices today or book online.

 Birth control refers to any method you use to prevent pregnancy, which may range from prescription medication to condoms to the ovulation calendar method.
 However, certain types of birth control are more effective at preventing pregnancy than others.

 Dr. Senchani and her team at Women’s Health Specialists of Central Florida specialize in family planning and can review all the birth control methods, the ones that are most effective at preventing pregnancy, and the methods that make the best choice for your lifestyle.

 The providers at Women’s Health Specialists of Central Florida are experts in women’s gynecological health and offer many birth control options to meet your family planning needs.
 Some of the contraceptive methods available include:

 The IUD is a birth control device that is placed in your uterus.
 It works by altering the movement of sperm to stop it from reaching your egg.
 IUDs are one of the most effective methods of birth control and can prevent pregnancy anywhere from 3-10 years, depending on the type of IUD used.

 Nexplanon is a birth control implant that’s placed under the skin in your arm.
 It’s a long-acting hormonal form of birth control that works by preventing ovulation and stopping sperm from reaching your egg.
 Like the IUD, Nexplanon is a very effective form of birth control that can prevent pregnancy for up to three years.